OfficeDev/TrainingContent/Teams/30 Create Embedded Web Experiences with Tabs for Microsoft Teams/README.md

 ## Watch the module

-This module has been recorded and is available in the Office Development YouTube channel: [Create Embedded Web Experiences with Tabs for Microsoft Teams](https://youtu.be/AQcdZYkFPCY)
+This module has been recorded and is available in the **Microsoft 365 Developer** YouTube channel: [Create interactive conversational bots for Microsoft Teams](https://youtube.com/playlist?list=PLWZJrkeLOrbbh9EgDsFylRx4XmXbWaG4B)

 ## Contributors